ophirad/settings/README.md

 This script is used to initialize new yum based VMs to contain tools of your choice.
 Can be done via salt/chef or a preset image.
-However, when using many tmp VMs (or building an omage VM) this is a simpler, shorter and handier option.
+However, when using many tmp VMs (or building an image VM) this is a simpler, shorter and handier option.

 Auto-run:
 # install git, clone the git repo and run the bootstrap script